 The Ushi No Tane websites specialize in information about the Nintendo console versions of the Harvest Moon and Legend of the River King games.
 Both game genres are created and published in Japan by Marvelous AQL.
 The North American localization is handled by Natsume, while Marvelous AQL of Europe and Rising Star takes care of the European release.

-The latest version of Harvest Moon in various regions of the world are Bokujyou Monogatari: Hajimari no Daichi (Japan), Harvest Moon: A New Beginning (North America), and Harvest Moon: The Tale of Two Towns (Europe).
+The latest version of Harvest Moon in various regions of the world are Bokujyou Monogatari: Tsunagaru Shin Tenchi (Japan), and Harvest Moon: A New Beginning in both North America and Europe.

 The latest version of River King, in all regions of the world, is River King: Mystic Valley (2009)

 Since 2000, Ushi no Tane has been run by a grouchy old lady who happens to be fond of video game agriculture.
 It is not officially affiliated, sponsored, endorsed, or employed by the developers of Harvest Moon or River King.